Road User Charging

-Tougher emissions standards will apply to certain heavy vehicles from October 2020.
+Tougher emissions standards for the Low Emission Zone will apply to certain heavy vehicles from March 2021.
 TfL is working hard to raise awareness about the changes to the Low Emission Zone and what it means for you and your vehicles.

 We're actively contacting people who have been a congestion charge or low emission zone customer in the past 13 months and who we hold an email address for.
-We will provide you with information about the tougher LEZ standards, and advice about what to do if you think you may be affected.
+We will provide you with information about the tougher emissions standards, and the ULEZ expansion and provide advice about what to do if you think you may be affected.

-From autumn 2019, and until the tougher standards launch in October 2020, we will also be contacting registered keepers of other vehicles seen within Greater London by our cameras.
-We will do this by checking the number plate of a vehicle to see whether it will be compliant with the new emissions standards for the LEZ.
+In autumn 2019, we began contacting registered keepers of other vehicles seen within Greater London by our cameras and who may be affected by the tougher LEZ emissions standards.
+We will begin contacting the registered keepers who may be affected by the expanded ULEZ from January 2021.
+We do this by checking the number plate of a vehicle to see whether it will be compliant with the new emissions standards for the LEZ or ULEZ.
 This works in the same way as our online vehicle checker.

-We're working with the DVLA to contact people in this way as part of TfL's statutory obligations to raise awareness of the tougher LEZ standards, and take all reasonable steps to help road users comply with the scheme.
+We're working with the DVLA to contact people in this way as part of TfL's statutory obligations to raise awareness of the tougher LEZ standards and the expansion of the ULEZ, and take all reasonable steps to help road users comply with the schemes.

 In order to protect your privacy as much as possible for the purposes of this mail out, TfL will not provide the DVLA with any details of when or where your vehicle was seen by our cameras - and, in turn, they will not provide TfL with your name or any of your contact information.

-The DVLA will not use the number plates received from TfL for any other purpose and both TfL and DVLA will delete the data as soon as possible after the mail-outs are complete.
+The DVLA will not use the number plate data received from TfL for any other purpose and both TfL and DVLA will delete the data as soon as possible after the mail-outs are complete.

-If you apply for the scheme you will need to create a Road User Charging account (if you don't already have one) and provide information about yourself, as well as your business or charity and your vehicle(s).
+If you apply for one of the schemes you will need to create a Road User Charging account (if you don't already have one) and provide information about yourself (or business or charity where applicable) and your vehicle.

-As part of meeting the eligibility criteria (as set out in the terms and conditions) for the Scheme, some applicants are required to confirm they have driven their vehicle within the Central Congestion Charge Zone on a minimum of 52 occasions in the last six months before the commencement of the Scheme.
+As part of meeting the eligibility criteria in the terms and conditions for the Scheme, some applicants are required to confirm they have driven their vehicle within the Central Congestion Charge Zone or Greater London area on a minimum of 26 occasions between in the six months before the Scheme first started (which was 22 February 2109).
 If you have a Road User Charging Auto Pay account for the Congestion Charge, we will use the existing transaction records to verify this.